Hyundai Pony: Other models

-Coupe concept
+Concept car

-The Pony Coupe Concept was designed by Giorgetto Giugiaro at Italdesign and first shown at the 1974 Turin Motor Show.
+The Pony Coupé Concept was designed by Giorgetto Giugiaro at Italdesign and first shown at the 1974 Turin Motor Show.
 According to Italdesign, the styling exercise was not performed under commission from Hyundai, but that company's executives asked to brand the concept as a Hyundai just before the opening of the Turin show.
-After the positive reception at Torino, the concept Coupe was imported to Korea and featured in domestic advertisements there; reverse engineering the concept began at the Hyundai Ulsan plant, and engineering drawings were made, but the Pony Coupe never reached mass production.
+After the positive reception in Turin, the concept Coupé was imported to Korea and featured in domestic advertisements there; reverse engineering the concept began at the Hyundai Ulsan plant, and engineering drawings were made, but the Pony Coupé never reached mass production.

-The styling of the Pony Coupe Concept went on to inspire both the DMC DeLorean (1981) and Hyundai N Vision 74 concept (2022).
+The styling of the Pony Coupé Concept went on to inspire both the DMC DeLorean and Hyundai N Vision 74 concept.
 The N Vision 74 is equipped with dual electric traction motors (both fitted to the rear axle) with a combined output of 670 hp and 664 lbft of torque, drawing from a 62.4 kW-hr battery pack and hydrogen tanks storing 4.2 kg for an on-board fuel cell.

-Rebadged Excel
+Hyundai Excel

 In Europe, the front wheel drive Hyundai Excel was sold under the Pony name from 1985 as a replacement for the rear wheel drive version.
 In other markets, the second generation Pony continued on sale alongside the new Hyundai Excel.
 Until discontinuation, Excel carried the Pony name.